— Quote from an attorney in a Dutch court (translated)

 When Philip K. Dick was going through his darkest days of depression and insanity, he wrote some very painful stories, most of which consist of him bashing down his protagonists so that even suicide seems like a happy option.

 Justine by the Marquis de Sade is nothing but a Sadist Show (written by the guy who gave rise to the very word "sadism", no less!) punctuated by philosophical monologues.
 The world is not just indifferent, but actively malevolent.
 Justine is consistently punished for her decent behavior while her persecutors experience nothing but boons for their cruelty and selfishness.

-The Ur Example for this in television might be the game show Queen for a Day, on which five female contestants described in excruciating detail their horrible Real Life problems (such as deaths in the family, cancer, job loss, poverty, homelessness, even mental illness) in order to win prizes, the host viciously belittling and ridiculing them as the audience laughed at their predicaments.
+Queen for a Day is a show in which five female contestants describe in excruciating detail their horrible Real Life problems (such as deaths in the family, cancer, job loss, poverty, homelessness, even mental illness) in order to win prizes, the host viciously belittling and ridiculing them as the audience laughed at their predicaments.
 When the winner was announced, the other contestants were ushered off the stage and given nothing, not even bus fare home.
 This passed for family entertainment for twenty years on American TV.

 The re-imagined Battlestar Galactica plays this for drama.
 It got excruciatingly (and brilliantly) dark at points.

 The series Arrested Development finds its characters, particularly Michael Bluth, constantly having brief opportunities at success yanked away from them.
 Often times, it will be the culmination of the decisions of everyone in the house working against each other to completely void any progress they may have made.
 The mildly likable Michael Bluth often finds that as soon as he himself is willing to be the slightest bit lax in his principles he is karmically punished, as when he condemns his family for spending their shares of company stock only to have it immediately revealed that he has used his shares to buy a new car.